fah33mk/slack-gradle-android-plugin/README.md

     ./gradlew uploadFileToSlack
     ```

-  Keep in mind you'll probably want a few commands beforehand to run a build and generate artifacts.
+  Keep in mind, you'll probably want a few commands beforehand to run a build and generate artifacts.

 ## Configuration Block Options

-There are several parameters which are provided to alter the behavior of the plugin.
+There are several parameters that are provided to alter the behavior of the plugin.
 Here is an example of a fully
 configured block:

 ```groovy